vote-by-mail/election-official-data/README.md

 - Also, rerun the Jupyter notebook `analysis/Analysis.ipynb` from scratch to update the analytics.
 You can see how many fields you were able to parse.
 To start the jupyter notebook, run `make jupyter`.
 Run the notebook.
 Make sure that you have all the values you need.  **Do not commit the notebook changes**.
 Jsut throw them away.
 They just block rebase merging.

+## Notes on Submitting Code
+Please submit code via pull requests, ideally from this repo if you have access or from your own fork if you do not.
+- We strive to only use [rebase merges](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)
+- Please don't save changes to the Jupyter notebook `analysis/Analysis.ipynb` (it will break your rebase merge).

 ## Some State-Specific Information

 ### Florida